Top 10 WOD Grips for CrossFit and Gymnastics Reviewed

 If you lift a lot, or if you work where you really need your grip all the time, then you're familiar with blisters and calluses.
 Blisters can be very painful, and they can pop and bleed and become infected, making them even more painful and dangerous.
 The pain won't let you use exercise normally, and your progress will be hindered.
 These pesky things develop because you constantly adjust your hands around the bars, and the increased friction combined with the moisture really hurts your skin, which is where gloves come in handy.
 Gloves mask all of these problems and give you a very secure grip.

 Gloves also give your wrists much needed support when you exercise.
-The material your gloves are made out of also face a lot of damage, as it's their job to give you this support.
+The material your gloves are made out of also faces a lot of damage, as it's their job to give you this support.
 When you perform, your wrists do a lot of work, and they bend in unnatural angles which can cause a lot of pain, and even tearing or twisting of the ligaments.
 The gloves also improve the amount of pressure you can withstand, increasing the amount of weight you can lift.
-The gloves distribute the weight and pressure evenly, as opposed letting it concentrate on only one spot.
+The gloves distribute the weight and pressure evenly, as opposed to letting it concentrate on only one spot.
 You might have your reasons why you oppose gloves, but give them a try and see why they are so praised!

 Your gloves should be glued to your hands.
 If they slide or move around too much, they will be of no help at all, only creating problems they were meant to fix.
 This is not true for grips, however, as they are supposed to be loose around your palms, and tight around your fingers.
 The reason why is very simple - grips are used for pull-ups and gymnastic routines, where you need to wrap your hands around a curved surface.
 The extra flimsy surface material will wrap itself around that bar, giving you nothing but security and stability.
 Regular gloves need to fit you well though, so read on to discover how you can recognize if the fit is good.